KyloIO/kylo-docs/KyloConfiguration.rst

 =============================
-Configuration Guide
+Security Configuration
 =============================

 Overview
 ========

-We are currently adding authentication and authorization support to Kylo.
-The goal is to support authentication and authorization seamlessly between the Think Big applications and the Hortonworks/Cloudera cluster, keeping in mind that vendors such as MapR and Databricks will need to be supported in future release.
+A goal is to support authentication and authorization seamlessly between the Think Big applications and the Hadoop cluster.

 Authentication
 --------------